midnightntwrk/midnight-architecture/specification/dust.md

 ```

 The public state of Dust is simply a commitment Merkle tree, a nullifier set,
-and the historic roots & first free.
-To simplify the fee payment transaction
+and the historic roots & first free (Note that this needs to be tracked
+separately, as in our implementation the tree itself has no policy on order of
+insertions for flexibility.
+In practice we insert in order).
+To simplify the
+fee payment transaction
 fragment, the timestamps used in the Dust historic roots, and the generation
 historic roots should be the same.